-Melt in your mouth, Raspberry Shortbread Bars with a delicious crumble on top!
-These perfect shortbread cookies have a sweet layer of preserves through the middle and create a delicious textured bar.
+Melt in your mouth, Raspberry Shortbread Bars with a delicious buttery crumble on top!
+These sweet shortbread cookies have a layer of raspberry preserves through the middle and crumble and sugar on top.

-These Raspberry Shortbread Bars have been front and center in my life since before Christmas.
+These Raspberry Shortbread Bars have been front and center in my life every holiday since I first tried them.

 My good friend and workout partner, Kelly (Hi girl), brought these to a cookie exchange party at my house, and I immediately begged for the recipe.